When students come into first year, their reading and numerical abilities are assessed and those students in need of learning support are identified.

-Each class is a assigned to a Class Teacher.
-This teacher meets the class once a week, reviews the student diaries and records all complaints about a student's behaviour.
-The Class Teacher may contact parents on behalf of subject teachers and occasionally may refer a student to the Discipline Board.
-A Class Teacher may decide to place a student "on report" for a period of time.
-Finally the Class Teacher reviews the results of Christmas and Summer Exams and comments appropriately.
+Each class is a assigned to a Class Tutor.
+This teacher meets the class every morning for Roll Call, reviews the student diaries and records all complaints about a student's behaviour.
+The Class Tutor may contact parents on behalf of subject teachers and occasionally may refer a student to the Year Head .
+A Class Teacher may refer a student to be placed "on report" for a period of time.
+Finally the Class Tutor reviews the results of Christmas and Summer Exams and comments appropriately.

 When a student is placed on report he/she carries a report sheet to every class of the day.
 Teachers record comments about the student's progress on a class by class basis.
 This enables the student to concentrate on his/her behaviour one class at a time and to accumulate a record of progress.